After successful completion of the course Storytelling through Oral Presentation the student:

 The assessment will be in the form of a final presentation in front of an audience which will be held in a theatrical setting.
 Here the student will present self-chosen subjects that are related to the master’s program and are brought in a story based-context.

-Presentation test must have a grade ≥ 5.5.
+Presentation deliverable must have a grade ≥ 5.5.

 If you want to enroll, please contact R.G.A.
 Bults (mail: firstname.lastname@example.org)